 Several oral fluid devices are now available.
-The best current models would serve as useful roadside screeners.
+The best current models can serve as useful roadside screeners.
 They are easy to use, are not intrusive, and can identify the most common drugs that impair drivers.
 They cost about \$20 per use and produce results in less than 5 minutes.
 They have high specificity so that most drug-negative drivers will be correctly identified.
 Several states have conducted field tests of oral fluid screeners with promising results.
 In a formal evaluation, DRUID evaluated eight devices and found three with both sensitivity and specificity of more than 80% (Schulze et al., 2012).
-Logan et al. (2014) evaluated two in a field test and found sensitivities of 51 and 53%
+Asbridge and Ogilvie (2015) summarize five studies that assessed the cutoff levels. sensitivities, and specificities of the four most commonly used oral fluid devices when used to detect six families of drugs.
+Beirness and Smith (2016) give a combined assessment of three common devices.